KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

-\textbf{Previous Encoding Methods.}~Traditional encoding strategies can be categorized as follows:
+Traditional encoding strategies can be divided into the following two categories:

-\textit{(1)~Unbiased Coordinate Encoding.}~To address noise from distant station anchors, distance encoding is widely used in previous works.
-After transforming the ground-truth distances between the station anchors and the POI, we define the resolution reduction as:
+\textit{(1)~Unbiased Coordinate Encoding.}~To address noise from distant station anchors, unbiased coordinate encoding is widely used in previous works.
+After transforming the ground-truth distances between the station anchors and the POIs, the resolution reduction is defined as:

-Next, a spatially variant Gaussian function $\mathcal{G}(\cdot)$ and parameter $\sigma$ are used to encode the distance.
+Next a spatially variant Gaussian function $\mathcal{G}(\cdot)$ and parameter $\sigma$ are used to encode the distance.
 Given a station anchor at $(x,y)$ in the heatmap, the distance encoding $\mathcal{G}(x,y, {\beta})$ is defined as:

-This method decreases the distance map's sensitivity to station anchors that are far from the POI, providing more accurate distance predictions.
+The motivation behind this is that this method decreases the distance map's sensitivity to station anchors that are far from the POI, providing more accurate distance predictions.